priyach19/buybusy1/README.md

 # BuyBusy App
-This is a react project BuyBusy e-com website, made using Reactjs, Redux toolkit, react-router-dom.
+This is a react project BuyBusy e-com website, made using Reactjs, react-router-dom.
 User have to create their account to buy the products.
 Here they can and add/remove products in their cart and also can place order.
 This project usese Firebase as Database to store the data.
 #### Tech stack used:
-- Reactjs, Redux-toolkit, react-router-dom, react-toastify, JavaScript, CSS.
+- Reactjs, react-router-dom, react-toastify, JavaScript, CSS.

 ## Following are the steps to run the code on your system: